sebiwtt/flaskriver/docs/API/Interface.md

 ### metric()

 The `metric()` method will be linked to the /metric endpoint.
-It does not receive any parameters, and no JSON payload from the request.
+It does not receive any parameters and no JSON payload from the request.
 It will iterate over all specified metrics and return them with the response.

 **Method parameters**